Variance Guard Predictive Gate (power & sidedness)

 Claim

-VE proposes scales only when the predictive paired ΔlogNLL CI excludes 0 with the tier's sidedness and the mean effect exceeds min_effect_lognll in the improvement direction (negative ΔlogNLL).
+VE proposes scales only when the predictive paired ΔlogNLL CI upper bound and mean effect both meet or beat −min_effect_lognll in the improvement direction (negative ΔlogNLL), using the tier's sidedness.

 • Balanced: one‑sided improvement test.
 VE enables only when the predictive CI upper bound ≤ −min_effect_lognll and the mean Δ ≤ −min_effect_lognll.

-• Conservative: two‑sided CI (z₀.₉₇₅) with improvement‑only gating.
+• Conservative: two‑sided CI with z=z0.975z = z_{0.975} and improvement‑only gating.
 VE enables only when the predictive CI upper bound ≤ −min_effect_lognll and the mean Δ ≤ −min_effect_lognll.
 If the CI lies entirely above +min_effect_lognll, VE stays off and the gate records a regression.

 Derivation (power target)